josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 (This is not a voting machine but an [e-pollbook][6])

+We have additional resources from this device in this repository:

+* [ExPoll.resources][35] -- A Windows CE `.resources` file for this device.
+* [options.data][36] -- What appears to be a configuration file for the ExpressPoll application software.
+* [schema.sqlite3][37] -- the DB schema of the data on the device.

 ### Sean & TJ

 Sean Roach ([@TheEdgyDev][1]), TJ Horner ([@tjhorner][2]), Ian Smith,